aws-samples/cfn101-workshop/workshop/content/40-workshop-part-02/10-nested-stacks/100-lab-10-nested-stacks/_index.md

 If you look in the `vpc.yaml` file, you will notice that there are some parameters in the **Parameters** section of the template.

-These parameters needs to be added to the main template so that they can be passed to the nested stack.
+These parameters need to be added to the main template so that they can be passed to the nested stack.

 Copy the code below to the **Parameters** section of the `main.yaml` template.